-Best wishes to you all for a wonderful week ahead.
+Best wishes to you all for a terrific week ahead.
 Malama pono.

 Po’okumu (Director)